 How are oil tanks, filled to various degrees, detected?
 With sufficient training data, a neural network can probably learn to identify them.
 We have seen the power and flexibility of artificial intelligence algorithms in the past, when we successfully used the same neural network architecture to identify properties with pools in Australia and remote villages in Nigeria.
 However, training and deploying a well-performing model is expensive, both in time and money.
 Yes, computation on the cloud is relatively cheap, but the costs start to add up if you’re doing continental-scale feature detection.

 Oil tanks are round, they look like bright disks when they are filled, and they are relatively big.
 Can we take into account these properties and come up with an image filtering algorithm to detect them?
-Enter Protogen.
-Protogen (for PROTOcol GENerator) is a geospatial image analysis and processing software suite developed at DigitalGlobe, which uses state of the art hierarchical image representation structures (so called ‘trees’) for the efficient organization, access and retrieval of the image information content.
-In the PROTOGEN max-tree, oil tanks appear as nodes which can be singled out based on attributes such as size and compactness.
+The max-tree is a hierarchical representation structure which organizes the image information content in nested connected components based on intensity.
+In the max-tree, oil tanks appear as nodes which can be selected based on geometric attributes such as size and compactness.

 Oil tank detection.

 Here is an example of max-tree filtering on a small panchromatic image chip from Houston, TX.
 We have selected the max-tree nodes with area between 100m2 and 3500m2, and compactness greater than 0.97 (where unity is the compactness of the perfect disk).

 Note that these operations are practically instantaneous for an image of this size.
 Here is the result of executing the same code on another chip from the same area: